 The best way to visit Geoje is by car.
-It will take you around 5h to get there from Seoul and 1.5 h from Busan.
+It will take you around 5h to get there from Seoul and 1.5 hours from Busan.

-From Busan: You can take an intercity bus from the Busan Seobu Intercity Bus Terminal, get off at Jangseungpo intercity bus terminal.
+From Busan: You can take an intercity bus from the Busan Seobu Intercity Bus Terminal, and get off at Jangseungpo Intercity bus terminal.

 Where to stay in Geoje?

 There are many options in Geoje.
-We recommend to choose a hotel or pension with sea view as the color of the water is just amazing.
+We recommend choosing a hotel or pension with a sea view as the color of the water is just amazing.

 Geojedo Blue Beach Pension